Maximality of the futures of points in globally hyperbolic maximal conformally flat spacetimes: Introduction

 \subsection{Acknowledgement}

 I would like to express my gratitude to my PhD advisor, Thierry Barbot, for his time, guidance, thoughtful insights, and the many engaging discussions that made this work possible.
 I am also thankful to Adam Chalumeau for pointing out that the intersection of two diamonds in the Einstein universe might not always be connected and for the stimulating conversations on the geometry of these diamonds, which ultimately shaped Sections~\ref{sec: diamonds in the Einstein universe} and \ref{sec: intersection of diamonds}.
-This work of the Interdisciplinary Thematic Institute IRMIA++, as part of the ITI 2021-2028 program of the University of Strasbourg, CNRS and Inserm, was supported by IdEx Unistra (ANR-10-IDEX-0002), and by SFRI-STRAT’US project (ANR-20-SFRI-0012) under the framework of the French Investments for the Future Program.